floatdrop/bem-pack/readme.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

-Pack node-style source files from a stream of path's into a browser bundle with redefinition support.
+Pack node-style source files from a stream of path's into a browser bundle with require layering support.

 __Note:__ This plugin is __highly__ sensitive to order, in which you call `add` method.